OneRenix/ai-dev-tools-zoomcamp-2025-journey/01-todo/README.md

     ```

 2.  **Create a virtual environment and install dependencies**:
-    A virtual environment (`.venv`) is already included in this workspace.
-If for some reason it's not present or you wish to recreate it, you can do so:
+    It's recommended to create and activate a virtual environment to isolate project dependencies.
+If you don't have one or wish to recreate it, you can do so:
     ```bash
     python -m venv .venv
     source .venv/bin/activate